Saniyazehra30/Multiple_Disease_Prediction_Using_ML/Readme.md

 Modern healthcare faces challenges due to the complexity of diseases and massive clinical data.
 This project addresses the diagnostic delay and human error risk by providing an AI-assisted diagnostic system built on ML models, integrated into a unified and intuitive web interface.

 **Average Model Accuracy**: **89.2%**
-**Technologies Used**: Python, Flask, Streamlit, Scikit-learn, Anaconda, Bootstrap
+**Technologies Used**: Python, Streamlit, Scikit-learn, Anaconda, Spyder, Jupyter Notebook

 ## 🩺 Supported Disease Models